hkeating27/Worksheet-Program/README.txt

 be calculated first and which ones can be calculated later ie. which "cells" depend on other "cells" to be calculated.
 The Spreadsheet is also capable of keeping track of all of the cells containing a string, double, or formula.
 The Spreadsheet can also keep track of the direct relationships between cells and can find the indirect relationships between cells.
-Lastly, the Spreadsheet can also set the contents of a cell in the Spreadsheet to a string, double, or formula.
+The Spreadsheet can also set the contents of a cell in the Spreadsheet to a string, double, or formula.
+The Spreadsheet can also set the value of a cell to a string, double, or FormulaError.
+Lastly, the Spreadsheet can create a spreadsheet from a file, it can Save a spreadsheet to a file, and it can find the version information from a file (if that file is a spreadsheet).

 **Examples of Good Software Practices(GSP):**
 I am getting much better at good seperation of concerns.
 It's something that took me a bit to remember and start